apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 *type* is one of the data types listed in the [CONVERT_TO/FROM Data Types]({{ site.baseurl }}/docs/data-types#convert_to-and-convert_from-data-types) table.

-### Usage Notes
+### CONVERT_TO and CONVERT_FROM Usage Notes

-You can use the CONVERT_TO and CONVERT_FROM functions to encode and decode data that is binary or complex.
+Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types other than INT AND BIGINT to other types.
+CONVERT functions work for binary conversions and are also more efficient to use than CAST.
 For example, HBase stores data as encoded VARBINARY data.
 To read HBase data in Drill, convert every column of an HBase table *from* binary to an SQL data type while selecting the data.
 To write HBase or Parquet binary data, convert SQL data *to* binary data and store the data in an HBase or Parquet while creating a table as a selection (CTAS).

-Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types other than INT AND BIGINT to other types.
-CONVERT functions work for binary conversions and are also more efficient to use than CAST.

-## Usage Notes
-Use the CONVERT_TO function to change the data type to binary when sending data back to a binary data source, such as HBase, MapR, and Parquet, from a Drill query.
 CONVERT_TO also converts an SQL data type to complex types, including HBase byte arrays, JSON and Parquet arrays, and maps.
 CONVERT_FROM converts from complex types, including HBase arrays, JSON and Parquet arrays and maps to an SQL data type.

-### Examples
+### Conversion of Data Types Examples

 This example shows how to use the CONVERT_FROM function to convert complex HBase data to a readable type.
 The example summarizes and continues the ["Query HBase"]({{ site.baseurl }}/docs/querying-hbase) example.
 The ["Query HBase"]({{ site.baseurl }}/docs/querying-hbase) example stores the following data in the students table on the Drill Sandbox: